ahoward/gh-lockbox/README.md

 # Recover it anywhere (no keys to manage, no files to sync)
 gh-lockbox recover api-key

-# Use it in CI/CD (standard GitHub Secrets, just with  prefix)
+# Use it in CI/CD (standard GitHub Secrets, no prefix needed)
 # env:
 #   API_KEY: ${{ secrets.API_KEY }}
 ```